 Great Glen Community Wildspace manages several areas in and around Great Glen under licence from the landowners.
-These include three quite different areas known as Burton Brook Wildspace, the Embankments and the Sence ‘meanders’ (in the recreation ground).
+These include three quite different areas known as Burton Brook Wildspace, the Embankments and the ‘Meanders’ along the River Sence in the Recreation Ground, Bindleys Lane.

 The map shows the location of these areas in the village of Great Glen.